-WannaCry was a crypto-worm ransomware which affected more than 200,000 computers across 150 countries by encrypting and locking the data at the user’s end.
+WannaCry was crypto-worm ransomware that affected more than 200,000 computers across 150 countries by encrypting and locking the data at the user’s end.
 The estimated loss by this attack was $4 billion USD.

-- System spy: Hijack any of the Web searches, homepages, and other Internet Explorer settings.
+System spy: Hijack any of the Web searches, homepages, and other Internet Explorer settings.
 (E.g.) CoolWebSearch (CWS)

-- Adware: Display advertisements based on your Web surfing history.
+Adware: Display advertisements based on your Web surfing history.
 (E.g.) Gator (GAIN)

-- Keystocks: Monitor keystrokes – passwords and details – and take screenshots.
+Keystocks: Monitor keystrokes – passwords and details – and take screenshots.
 (E.g.) Advanced Keylogger

 How to prevent malware phishing?
 Using an updated anti-malware and antivirus is the best available option.
 Also, an up-to-date browser works as an extra security layer from these types of phishing attacks.